Rosalynn Carter, mental health activist, humanitarian and former first lady, dies at 96 - KTVZ

 “I missed having Jimmy in the Oval Office taking care of our country,” she said.
 “I have never felt as safe as I did when he was there.
 I still have a bully pulpit to work on issues I like, and because he was president, I have unlimited opportunities.
 It is a good life.”

 Kate Andersen Brower, a biographer of American first ladies, is a former CNN contributor.
-CNN’s Stephen Collinson, Sam Fossum and Gabe Cohen also contributed to this report.
+CNN’s Stephen Collinson also contributed to this report.

 The-CNN-Wire